astronomy-commons/lsdb/docs/developer/notebook_style_guide.md

 For a new notebook, or a revision pass over an existing one:

 - [ ] Filename uses underscores
-- [ ] Title, then the "In this tutorial we will:" objectives, then the Introduction, then the imports
+- [ ] Title, then the "In this tutorial, we will:" objectives, then the Introduction, then the imports
 - [ ] Logging cell present, at the bottom of / just after the main imports
 - [ ] Dashboard link printed above the bare `client` line, and the link works on the target platform
 - [ ] "Rubin", not "LSST", when naming data releases and data products